 Cayman Islands – Visitors to the Cayman Islands enjoy a tropical paradise, but without the many hassles and inconveniences of traveling to a developing country.
 The Cayman Islands are located just south of Cuba (about 1.5 hours from Miami).
 It is an English-speaking British Crown colony with the highest per capita income in the Caribbean.
-The government is extremely stable and the islands are so safe that even the police don’t carry guns.
+The government is stable and the islands are safe for visitors.
 Grand Cayman has all the modern conveniences, yet it is different enough to feel like you’re in another country.
 The Cayman Islands are on Eastern Standard Time year-round (they don’t observe Daylight Savings Time).
 Electricity is 110 volt, 60 cycle, same as in the U.S.

 U.S. citizens are now required to have a passport to re-enter the USA, so you’ll need a valid passport to travel.
 Non-US/Canadian citizens may need a visa to enter.
 Please be sure that you are carrying correct documentation – you will not be able to board your airplane without it.